MathieuDvv/Genipedia/README-SERVER.md

-# AIPedia Server Proxy
+# Genipedia Server Proxy

-This server acts as a proxy for the AIPedia web application, securing API keys and endpoints while maintaining all existing functionality.
+This server acts as a proxy for the Genipedia web application, securing API keys and endpoints while maintaining all existing functionality.

 ## Features